Carlisle Canal: Railways

 Traffic on the canal increased with the arrival of the railway at Carlisle basin.
 This included coal from Lord Carlisle's mines, and also from the Blenkinsopp Coal Company, who were based at Greenhead.
 The company decided to carry coal in barges, which were towed by a tug when operating on the Solway Firth, although they had initially considered using boats or rafts onto which the loaded railway wagons would be shunted.
 A second packet boat was obtained from Paisley in July 1838, and tolls on the canal and railway were reduced in 1838 and 1839, to encourage through traffic.
 The increase in traffic was sufficient that the men who worked as bridge and lock keepers were paid extra amounts in view of their increased workload.
 An intermittent traffic was carrying railway locomotives, notably ones built in Newcastle destined to be exported to the USA and some destined for the new Liverpool and Manchester Railway.
 Stephenson's Rocket was a pioneer made famous at the Rainhill Trials, but by 1837 it had been overtaken by more powerful designs.
 It was moved to the Brampton Railway near Carlisle to end its career in colliery use.
 Its journey to Brampton included being shipped from Liverpool then along the Carlisle Canal.

 However, the boom did not last long, and the company found that it was in competition with the railways.
 The Lancaster and Carlisle Railway was authorised in 1844, and was a direct threat to the steamer service and canal.
-The Maryport and Carlisle Railway had been authorised in 1837, but opening was delayed until 1845 by financial difficulties.
+The Maryport and Carlisle Railway had been authorised in 1837, but its opening was delayed until 1845 by financial difficulties.
 It was extended to Whitehaven in early 1847 by the opening of the Whitehaven Junction Railway, and at the end of the year the Lancaster and Carlisle Railway opened.
 The Caledonian Railway opened in February 1848, running northwards from Carlisle to Scotland.